Cartier (jeweler)

-Cartier is regarded as one of the most prestigious jewellery manufacturers.
+Cartier is regarded as one of the most prestigious luxury-goods manufacturers.
 Forbes ranked Cartier on its Most Valuable Brands list as 56th in 2020, with a brand value of $12.2 B and revenue of $6.2 B.

 Cartier has a long history of sales to royalty.
-King Edward VII referred to Cartier as "the jeweller of kings and the king of jewellers."
+King Edward VII referred to Cartier as "the jeweller of kings and the king of jewellers".
 For his coronation in 1902, Edward VII ordered 27 tiaras and issued a royal warrant to Cartier in 1904.
 Similar warrants soon followed from the courts of Spain, Portugal, Serbia, Russia and the House of Orléans.
+The largest ever single order to date was made in 1925 by the Indian royalty, the Maharaja of Patiala, for the Patiala Necklace and other jewelry worth ₹1 billion.